Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 It was cloudy…I demand a refund!

-Nearly every guidebook states when the best seasons for visiting Tibet are.
-I have several posts on my site that clearly say when the best months are to get good views of the mountains.
+Nearly every guidebook states the best seasons for visiting Tibet.
+I have several posts on my site that clearly state the best months to get good views of the mountains.
 Even so, it is impossible to predict the weather!
-One group of foreigners used my friends travel agency to book a tour to Everest Base Camp in the autumn.
-Usually the weather from October through the winter provides good, clear views of Everest….but NOT always!
-There is an occasional storm that will come producing cloudy weather at base camp.
+One group of foreigners used my friend’s travel agency to book a tour to Everest Base Camp in the autumn.
+Usually, the weather from October through the winter provides good, clear views of Everest… but NOT always!
+An occasional storm will come, producing cloudy weather at base camp.

-This certain group had a good trip, but unfortunately clouds moved into the Everest Region just when they arrived.
-So they were not able to get a clear view of the world’s highest peak.
+This group had a good trip, but unfortunately, clouds moved into the Everest Region just when they arrived.
+So they could not see the world’s highest peak.
 When this group returned to Lhasa, they demanded a partial refund because the weather blocked their view of Everest.
-My friend explained to them that there is NO guarantee of clear weather at Everest.
-My friend never told this group there was a 100% chance of clear weather.
+My friend explained that there is no explicit weather guarantee at Everest.
+My friend never told this group that there was a 100% chance of clear weather.
 It was no use….the group still demanded a partial refund or they would write a bad review of his company on Trip Advisor and Lonely Planet.
-So, my friend gave them a partial refund and ended up losing money on the tour.
+So, my friend gave them a partial refund and lost money on the tour.

 Prayer flags in Nangchen County in Kham

-I know just about all of the travel agencies in Tibet and can tell you that 90% of them are extremely hard-working people who genuinely care for each of their clients.
-They often get taken advantage of by rude and deceitful foreigners who are looking for a free tour.
+I know about all of the travel agencies in Tibet and can tell you that 90% are extremely hard-working people who genuinely care for their clients.
+They often get cheated by rude and deceitful foreigners looking for a free tour.

-Please don’t come to Tibet with the intentions of cheating Tibetans, verbally abusing them, being completely ignorant about their culture and with intentions of getting them into trouble.
+Please don’t come to Tibet to cheat Tibetans.
+Verbally abusing them, being completely ignorant about their culture, and with intentions of getting them into trouble.
 This post covers just a small handful of the horrible stories I have heard in the past.
-Please be respectful to Tibetans (and other people in other lands) and enjoy their unique culture and beautiful land!
+Please be respectful to Tibetans (and other people in other lands).
+Enjoy their unique culture and beautiful land!